Valeen Montenegro

-Valeen Montenegro Vicente-Manuel (born June 10, 1990) is a Filipino actress, comedian and model.
+Valeen Vicente de Manuel (born June 10, 1990) is a Filipino actress, comedian and model.

 Career

 Montenegro started her acting career as one of the new talents launched by ABS-CBN's talent management arm Star Magic in 2006.
 Her first acting role was in a one-episode stint in the comedy fantasy series Da Adventures of Pedro Penduko, playing a younger version of Gloria Romero's character Maria.

 In 2007, Montenegro appeared in Ysabella and played a ghost in her first feature film Hide and Seek.

 In 2008, she transferred as a non-exclusive talent in the Kapatid Network and was seen on TV5's teen drama series HushHush and sketch comedy show Lokomoko.

 In 2015, she moved to GMA-7 after signing an exclusive contract and usually plays either villain or comedic roles in many of the network's teleseryes and is regularly seen in Bubble Gang.

 Montenegro appeared on the cover of the July 2015 issue of FHM Philippines.
 She appeared again on the cover of the magazine's November 2017 issue, this time with her Bubble Gang co-stars Kim Domingo, Chariz Solomon, Jackie Rice, Denise Barbacena, Arra San Agustin, Lovely Abella and Arny Ross.